-

 Insurance and reinsurance companies must comply with the solvency capital requirements of the Insurance Regulation Act aiming to guarantee that they are in a position to meet any obligations arising from the conduct of business.

-Companies must calculate their solvency capital requirement on the assumption that they will carry out business as a going concern.
-They must also take into account all quantifiable risks that they are exposed to, cover existing business and business to be written in the following 12 months, and correspond to the value-at-risk of the basic own funds of an insurance or reinsurance undertaking subject to a confidence level of 85 per cent over a one-year period.
+Companies must calculate their solvency capital requirement (SCR) on the assumption that they will carry out business as a going concern.
+They must also take into account all quantifiable risks that they are exposed to, cover existing business and business to be written in the following 12 months, and have the SCR correspond to the value-at-risk of the basic own funds of an insurance or reinsurance undertaking of a confidence level of 99.5 per cent over a one-year period.

-The minimum capital requirement shall neither fall below 25 per cent nor exceed 45 per cent of the respective solvency capital requirement, including any capital add-on imposed by the Bank of Greece.
-Minimum capital requirements must be measured and reported to the Bank of Greece at least quarterly.
+The minimum capital requirement may neither fall below 25 per cent nor exceed 45 per cent of the solvency capital requirement, including any capital add-on imposed by the Bank of Greece.
+The minimum capital requirement must be measured and reported to the Bank of Greece at least quarterly.

 -